-A huge, free, new park is now open to the public: say hello to Walthamstow Wetlands!
+A huge, free, new nature reserve is now open to the public: say hello to Walthamstow Wetlands!

 Offering over 13 miles of paths to explore across an untamed, wildlife-friendly site, the local authorities have opened up the areas around the Walthamstow reservoirs for all to enjoy, totally free of charge.
 (It was previously only open to anglers, birdwatchers, and other dedicated types who’d got themselves a permit.)